 Severance Agreements.
 We maintain severance agreements with all of the named executive officers, which provide severance benefits in the event their employment is terminated by the Company without cause or in connection with a change in control of the Company.
 Each severance agreement provides that if the Company terminates an executive's employment without Cause (as defined in the severance agreement) or if the executive terminates his or her employment within twelve months of a Change in Control (as defined in the severance agreement) provided that within such period the executive's job duties have been materially diminished or compensation has been materially decreased, the Company will provide the executive with separation payments of twelve months base salary.
 The Company provides involuntary termination severance benefits to protect individuals from events outside their control and to offer compensation packages similar to those commonly found in our market for competing executive talent.
-Furthermore, the Company provides benefits in the event of a change in control to protect against disruption in the event of a change in control.
+Furthermore, the Company provides benefits in the event of a change in control.
 We believe that these severance agreements serve as an important retention element of the compensation package provided to these officers.
 The potential severance benefits payable to our named executive officers are described in "Potential Payments upon Termination or Change in Control" elsewhere in this proxy statement.